Workforce Innovation and Opportunity Act: Employment Service

 Although the Employment Service (ES) is one of 19 required partners in the One-Stop delivery system, its central mission—to facilitate the match between individuals seeking work and employers seeking workers—makes it critical to the functioning of the workforce development system under WIOA.
+To this end, one of the key functions played by the ES is to deliver many of the "career services" established by WIOA.
+ES staff often are the first to assist individuals seeking employment assistance and refer individuals to other programs in the One-Stop system of partners.